Three ideas for blending digital and deliberative democracy

 In what follows I’ll present three options for experimentation.
 I focus on the potential benefits of blending offline and online approaches, looking in particular at the potential for digital tools to broaden participation in deliberation; to increase the diversity of ideas feeding into the process; and to boost transparency and trust.

-1) Extending online dialogue: broadening the process of deliberation outside the room
+1) Extending the reach of dialogue: broadening the process of deliberation outside the room

 One of the early promises of digital democracy was that digital platforms could extend the reach of the deliberative process, going further than just the people in the room, and allowing deep interaction among participants to take place at scale and across a region or an entire country.

 Examples of this include the Australian Citizens Parliament (ACP), which used an ‘Online Parliament’ to bring 300 people together to make recommendations on how to strengthen Australia’s democracy.
-Participants were randomly selected to ensure representativeness and then invited to join a curated, closed group which tried best to replicate the conditions for deliberation online.
+Participants were randomly selected to ensure representativeness and then invited to join a closed online group which tried best to replicate the conditions for deliberation.
 Other examples like Common Ground For Action ask participants to rank and filter ideas that have already been discussed by a face-to-face group.
 Participants are curated and invited to rank a series of options, before debating and reflecting on other people’s opinions in a safe online environment.
-Each of these approaches provide a useful way for the offline participants to gauge opinions of people outside the room, as well as facilitating deeper understanding of the issues among a broader group.

 Research in this area generally doesn’t consider whether there are more benefits to using online measures by themselves, or in blending them with more traditional face-to-face approaches.
 If they were to be blended there’s a practical challenge in deciding precisely how the online output will feed into the offline discussion.

-One option would be for the online exercise to happen first, and the recommendations used as the starting point for the offline discussion where participants build on, or add to, them over time.
-Another option would be for online discussions to be summarised daily and fed into the process at clearly defined points.
+One option would be for the online exercise to happen first, and the recommendations used as the starting point for face-to-face discussion.
+Another option would be for online contributions to be summarised daily and fed into the offline session at clearly defined points.
 Both of these raise challenges around impartiality (‘who is deciding how to summarise the online discussion?’) and expectations management (‘is my input online actually being used in any meaningful way?’).
-Ideally the task of sorting through and responding to online proposals should be assigned to the randomly selected offline group to preserve impartiality, rather than some unknown moderator.
+Ideally the task of sorting through and responding to online proposals should be assigned to the offline participants themselves, rather than some unknown moderator, to preserve impartiality.

 There will inevitably be a challenge around motivation - it’s harder to hold people’s attention online for more than ten minutes, let alone engage them over several days or weekends.
 This issue is generally reflected in participation numbers for online experiments in deliberation.
 In the case of ACP mentioned above, only 300 people participated in the Online Parliament across the whole country (out of 8,000 contacted) - a figure not staggeringly higher than the 150 invited to join the physical event.

 Other attempts to foster a culture of online deliberation include the German Pirate Party’s failed experiments with Liquid Feedback, where an overly complex tool worked well as a method of communication within the party for already-engaged members, but struggled to attract participants when targeted at the wider electorate.
-This reminds us that people who are confident with technology and already politically active will be far more likely to volunteer to participate online than other groups, and that different user experiences will yield very different participation rates.
+This reminds us that people who are confident with technology and already politically active will be far more likely to volunteer to participate online than other groups.

 Deliberative democracy experts will also argue there’s a palpable shift in the quality of engagement when people from different backgrounds are brought together in the flesh, including a higher sense of responsibility and civic duty which is hard to replicate digitally.